SOBR Safe (OTCMKTS:SOBR) vs. Magnum Opus Acquisition (NYSE:OPA) Critical Contrast

 |3.00

-Magnum Opus Acquisition has a consensus target price of $15.00, suggesting a potential upside of 49.40%.
+Magnum Opus Acquisition has a consensus price target of $15.00, indicating a potential upside of 49.11%.
 Given Magnum Opus Acquisition’s higher probable upside, analysts plainly believe Magnum Opus Acquisition is more favorable than SOBR Safe.

+This table compares SOBR Safe and Magnum Opus Acquisition’s net margins, return on equity and return on assets.

 Summary